-- Saute the mushrooms in olive oil over medium high heat until they give up their liquid and start to brown.
+- Saute the mushrooms in olive oil over medium-high heat with ¼ teaspoon of salt until they give up their liquid and start to brown.
 Transfer the mushrooms to a small bowl

-- Melt the butter in the same skillet and saute the onions, celery, carrots and potatoes until tender.
+- Melt the butter in the same skillet and saute the onions, celery, carrots, potatoes and thyme until tender.